andrewsmike/redhdl/README.md

 =====
 Okay cool so
 - We have a Netlist representation
-- We have a proof of concept AABB Region concept [UNTESTED]
+- We have a proof of concept AABB Region concept
 - We have a Placement concept [UNTESTED]

 We need...